Renmin University of China, School of Business: International MBA (IMBA) Program

-In 2009 RBS launched IMBA program.
+In 2009, RBS launched IMBA program.
 The IMBA program requires students to finish 47 credits, a practice report, and a thesis.
 Students who complete all requirements will be awarded an MBA degree by RUC.

 The IMBA students from overseas and China take classes together.
 All the core courses are taught in English, and certain elective courses are taught in English or bilingually.
-Popular American and European textbooks are used in combination with real-world insights into the Chinese business environment.
-Lessons are given by professors with experience at RBS and at overseas business schools.
-RBS has established long-term partnerships with many business schools worldwide.